 The Cable Snaps

-On Wednesday evening, January 3, 1923, there was the usual rush of traffic across the Allen Street Bridge as people returned home from work.
+On Wednesday, January 3, 1923, there was the usual rush of traffic across the Allen Street Bridge as people returned home from work.
 The drawbridge had just been lowered and a mass of vehicles and pedestrians were waiting to cross.
 A stalled car at one end and two horse-drawn wagons at the other slowed traffic across the bridge to a crawl.
-At about 5:00 p.m., the upstream steel support cable at the east anchorage of the bridge tore loose, running through a pulley at the top of the east tower, with a loud report.
+At 11 minutes before 5 p.m., the upstream steel support cable at the east anchorage of the bridge tore loose, running through a pulley at the top of the east tower, with a loud report.
 When the east end cable snapped, it released tension on one side of the bridge, toppling the two supporting towers and middle span into the river.

 The middle span, approximately 300 feet in length, turned over as the west tower slowly fell, spilling trucks, automobiles, and pedestrians into the swift, muddy river 20 feet below.
 The draw span dropped like a trap door, dumping all the vehicles and pedestrians into the water.
 The east tower fell onto the new bridge, still under construction, and broke apart, but the east approach to the bridge was left standing.
 The collapse also broke the water mains and telephone lines to West Kelso.
 The broken telephone lines fell across high voltage power lines, shorting out transformers in Kelso and plunging the city into darkness.